aetperf/aetperf.github.io/_posts/2019-05-06-GPU-Analytics-Ep-2,-Load-some-data-from-OmniSci-into-a-GPU-dataframe.md

 This kind of issues is rather confusing and I am glad I could find similar issues on some web sites...

-After this little unfortunate experience, I could eventually launch the juputer lab from the browser.
+After this little unfortunate experience, I could eventually launch juputer lab from the browser.
 Don't be surprised if you get at first a "your connection is not private" warning.

 ![Jupyter_01](/img/2019-05-06_01/20190506_jupyter_01.jpg)